Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Metamorphic rocks are Earth's geological storytellers—they record the intense pressures and temperatures deep within the crust and reveal the forces that build mountains and reshape continents.
+Metamorphic rocks record the intense pressures and temperatures deep within Earth's crust.
+They reveal the forces that build mountains and reshape continents.
 When you study metamorphic rock characteristics, you're learning to decode evidence of plate tectonics, mountain-building events, and thermal processes that have shaped our planet over billions of years.
-These concepts connect directly to understanding rock cycle dynamics, convergent plate boundaries, and the conditions that exist at various depths within Earth's interior.
+These concepts connect directly to understanding the rock cycle, convergent plate boundaries, and the conditions that exist at various depths within Earth's interior.

-You're being tested on your ability to read rocks like a geologist: identifying what conditions formed them, what parent rock they came from, and what processes transformed them.
-Don't just memorize rock names—know why foliation develops, how mineral assemblages reveal pressure-temperature conditions, and what distinguishes contact from regional metamorphism.
-Master the underlying mechanisms, and you'll be ready for any question they throw at you.
+The goal here is to read rocks like a geologist: identifying what conditions formed them, what parent rock they came from, and what processes transformed them.
+Don't just memorize rock names.
+Know why foliation develops, how mineral assemblages reveal pressure-temperature conditions, and what distinguishes contact from regional metamorphism.

 Metamorphism occurs when existing rocks are subjected to conditions different from those under which they originally formed, causing physical and chemical changes without melting.

-Compare: Pressure effects vs. temperature effects—both drive metamorphism, but pressure primarily controls density and foliation development, while temperature controls recrystallization rates and mineral stability.
-On an FRQ about metamorphic processes, distinguish between these mechanisms clearly.
+Compare: Pressure effects vs. temperature effects.
+Both drive metamorphism, but pressure primarily controls density and foliation development, while temperature controls recrystallization rates and mineral stability.
+If you're asked about metamorphic processes, distinguish between these mechanisms clearly.

 The arrangement, size, and orientation of mineral grains in metamorphic rocks provide direct evidence of the conditions and stresses present during formation.

-Compare: Foliated vs. non-foliated textures—both are metamorphic, but foliation requires directed pressure AND platy minerals.
-Marble and quartzite lack foliation because their parent minerals (calcite, quartz) are equidimensional.
-This distinction is a common exam question.
+Compare: Foliated vs. non-foliated textures.
+Both are metamorphic, but foliation requires directed pressure AND platy minerals.
+Marble and quartzite lack foliation because their parent minerals (calcite and quartz) are equidimensional, not platy.
+This distinction shows up frequently on exams.

-Compare: Metamorphic grade vs. metamorphic facies—grade is a general intensity scale (low to high), while facies specify the actual P-T conditions using mineral assemblages.
+Compare: Metamorphic grade vs. metamorphic facies.
+Grade is a general intensity scale (low to high), while facies specify the actual P-T conditions using mineral assemblages.
 Facies give you more precise information about the tectonic setting.
-If asked to interpret metamorphic history, facies analysis is your best tool.
+If asked to interpret metamorphic history, facies analysis is the more specific tool.

 The geological setting determines whether metamorphism is localized around a heat source or regionally extensive across mountain belts.

-Compare: Contact vs. regional metamorphism—contact is localized, heat-dominated, and produces non-foliated rocks like hornfels; regional is extensive, involves both heat and pressure, and produces foliated rocks like schist.
+Compare: Contact vs. regional metamorphism.
+Contact is localized, heat-dominated, and produces non-foliated rocks like hornfels.
+Regional is extensive, involves both heat and directed pressure, and produces foliated rocks like schist and gneiss.
 Knowing the tectonic context helps you predict which type occurred.

-The protolith's original composition constrains what metamorphic rock can form—you can't create minerals from elements that weren't there to begin with.
+The protolith (parent rock) determines what metamorphic rock can form.
+You can't create minerals from elements that weren't there to begin with.

-Compare: Slate vs. schist vs. gneiss—all can derive from shale, but they represent increasing metamorphic grade.
+Compare: Slate vs. schist vs. gneiss.
+All three can derive from shale, but they represent increasing metamorphic grade.
 Slate has microscopic foliation, schist has visible mica flakes, and gneiss has compositional banding.
-This progression is a classic exam topic for demonstrating understanding of metamorphic grade.
+This progression is a classic topic for demonstrating your understanding of metamorphic grade.

 | Concept | Best Examples |